Dubai Bank's Turkey bet just got US$1b cheaper. And riskier

 Faced with limited expansion opportunities at home, Turkey's young and under-banked population of over 80 million is an attractive proposition for Gulf-based lenders.
 Qatar National Bank bought National Bank of Greece SA's Turkish unit in 2016 and Commercial Bank of Qatar took full ownership of Alternatifbank AS the same year.

-Denizbank, which mainly offers retail and corporate banking as well as loans to the agriculture and tourism industries, posted a second-quarter net income of 700.7 million liras (US$109 million).
+Denizbank, which mainly offers retail and corporate banking as well as loans to the agriculture and tourism industries, posted a second-quarter net income of 700.7 million liras.

-"It all boils down to the commercial terms and clauses that they have negotiated with DenizBank," Aarthi Chandrasekaran, a vice-president at Shuaa Capital PSC, said by email.
+"It all boils down to the commercial terms and clauses that they have negotiated with DenizBank," Aarthi Chandrasekaran, a vice-president at Shuaa Capital PSC, said.
 "A depreciation of 41 per cent against the dollar is a big deal, and if this decline is not contained then it could possibly move the initial purchase agreement."
+BLOOMBERG